svebert/chess_diagrams/README.md

 This repository contains the code, data, and results for the paper:

 > **Estimating the Number of Legal Chess Diagrams Using Monte Carlo Simulations**
-> Sven Hans, October 2025
+> Sven Hans, November 2025

 📄 **[Read the full paper (PDF)](./paper.pdf)**